byterub-pay/byterub-gui/README.md

 1. Install [MSYS2](https://www.msys2.org/), follow the instructions on that page on how to update packages to the latest versions

-2. Install MoneroV dependencies as described in [monerov documentation](https://github.com/monerov/monerov) into the MSYS2 environment (using the MSYS2 MinGW 64-bit shell)
+2. Install ByteRub dependencies as described in [byterub documentation](https://github.com/byterub-pay/byterub) into the MSYS2 environment (using the MSYS2 MinGW 64-bit shell)
    **As we only build the application for Windows 64-bit, install only dependencies for 64-bit architecture (x86_64 in package name)**
    ```
    pacman -S mingw-w64-x86_64-toolchain make mingw-w64-x86_64-cmake mingw-w64-x86_64-boost mingw-w64-x86_64-openssl mingw-w64-x86_64-zeromq mingw-w64-x86_64-libsodium